Cardamom

 Cardamom (/ˈkɑrdəməm/), sometimes cardamon or cardamum, is a spice made from the seeds of several plants in the genera Elettaria and Amomum in the family Zingiberaceae.
 Both genera are native to the Indian subcontinent and Indonesia.
-They are recognized by their small seed pods: triangular in cross-section and spindle-shaped, with a thin, papery outer shell and small, black seeds; Elettaria pods are light green and smaller, while Amomum pods are larger and dark brown.
+They are recognized by their small seed pods: triangular in cross-section and spindle-shaped, with a thin, papery outer shell and small, black seeds; Elettaria pods are light green and smaller, while Amomum pods are dark brown and larger.

 Species used for cardamom are native throughout tropical and subtropical Asia.
-The first references to cardamom are found in Sumer, and in the Ayurvedic literatures of India.
-Nowadays it is also cultivated in Guatemala, Malaysia, and Tanzania.
-The German coffee planter Oscar Majus Klöffer introduced Indian cardamom to cultivation in Guatemala before World War I; by 2000, that country had become the biggest producer and exporter of cardamom in the world, followed by India.
+The first references to cardamom are found in Sumer, and in Ayurveda.
+In the 21st century, it is cultivated mainly in India, Indonesia, and Guatemala.